About

 We Are

 Resources for the DowntownDC community and public space are currently limited to the DowntownDC BID, the DC Government and National Park Service for federal spaces.
-The DowntownDC Foundation creates a new way for the private sector, individuals and non-profit partners to get involved and join together in support of homeless services, public space revitalization, and cultural and social impact programming.
+The DowntownDC Foundation creates a new way for the private sector, individuals, and non-profit and public sector partners to get involved and join together in support of homeless services, public space revitalization, and cultural and social impact programming in our community.

 Our Leadership